wizzeh/openrouter_api/README.md

 - **Type‑State Builder:** Guarantees compile‑time validation of client configuration.
 - **HTTP Integration:** Uses [reqwest](https://crates.io/crates/reqwest) with rustls‑tls for secure asynchronous HTTP requests.
 - **Robust Error Handling:** Centralized error module using `thiserror` for consistent error types.
+- **Structured Outputs:** Optionally request structured responses and enable JSON Schema validation using user‑provided schemas.
+This helps enforce that responses are type‑safe and adhere to expected formats.
+- **Tool Calling Capability:** Define function‑type tools that the model can invoke.
+The client supports multiple concurrent tool calls per response and validates that each tool call conforms to the expected format.
 - **Future Roadmap:**
   - Streaming support for real‑time completions.
-  - Tool calling capability and structured outputs.
+  - Text completion endpoint.
   - Model routing and provider preferences.
-  - Additional endpoints such as credits, generation metadata, and available models.
+  - Endpoints for credits, generation metadata, and available models.
   - Extended tests and documentation improvements.

 ## Getting Started